Barcelona Sports Bars

 Wherever you are in the world, there’s nothing that beats watching the Premier League with a pint.
 Here are some of the best bars and pubs in Barcelona for catching the football, and other beautiful games, on TV.

 You’ve just touched down in Barcelona, and whilst you probably should be taking advantage of the nice weather to go and see some Gaudi, or at least take a token stroll around the Barri Gotic, the fact is the big game is on – and there’s no way in hell you’re going to miss it!

-That’s where your sports-loving amigos at Barcelona Life come in handy, because whether it’s the Euros, the next World Cup, the Champions League, El Clasico, a crunch fixture in the Premiership, or the FA Cup final we’re desperate to see it too.
-And that’s just the football!
-As for Formula 1, the Six Nations rugby or the Cricket World Cup, suffice to say we'd rather be in the pub catching all the action than on the beach getting burnt.
+That’s where your amigos at Barcelona Life come in handy, because whether it’s the Euros in 2020, the World Cup 2022, the Champions League final, El Clasico, a crunch fixture in the Premiership or the FA Cup final, we’re a sucker for sports too.
+And that’s just the football…

 We’ve compiled a shortlist of our favourites, so check below for some of the best places to catch the big match live…

 You’ll be hard pressed to find a pub more committed to sport than Flaherty’s, which on top of screening every English Premiership game of the season also shows the Rugby Six Nations, Golf Ryder Cup, Formula 1 Racing, major Ice Hockey tournaments and boxing contests and much more on their seven TVs (including two king-size projectors).
 Got a special request?
 Well call ahead and they’ll do their best to show it.
 Friendly staff, lip-smacking pub grub and a range of ales, beers and stouts on tap make Flaherty’s a close second to being in the stadium.
 Located in a quiet square just off Las Ramblas.